leycec/vimrc/README.md

 ### Autoinstallation

 Our dotfiles implicitly install all requisite dependencies in a platform-aware manner on the next Vim startup.
 No installation script needs to be manually run; no external software need to be manually installed.
-It's cyborg-like magic, complete with [uncanny valley](https://www.youtube.com/watch?v=CNdAIPoh8a4) biomechatronic handwaving.
+It's cyborg-like magic, complete with [uncanny valley](https://www.youtube.com/watch?v=CNdAIPoh8a4) handwaving.

 If you use [`vcsh`](https://github.com/RichiH/vcsh) to manage dotfiles, installation reduces to a single command: